Durian » About

 Colin Levy, Director (USA)

-Currently he is filming his short film “En Route” in Savannah.
+Before Durian he was filming his short film “En Route” in Savannah.
 For Durian his target is to work on a great story with convincing characters, a short movie with emotional impact people can attach to.

 Colin’s website and production log